Edios/Assistant/README.md

   Can use redis or MongoDB

 Text mode [Interface]
-  Full sentences, filled with retrived data
+  Full sentences, filled with retrieved data
   Use sms to trigger for response* (+2FA security)

 Display mode [Interface]